The February-March edition is now online!

 The most recently added guitar-oriented, concert DVDs recently added include titles by Marty Friedman and the Travis Larson Band among others.

 Browse over 230 titles in the area of guitar instruction, including the new DVD by Magic Elf guitarist Carl Roa, the new book/CD by Tobias Hurwitz, and a number of recently added Lick Library titles by Richard Smith, Danny Gill and Andy James.

 The latest and greatest additions and reissues to the Guitar Nine sister site, Guitar Music 9, include:

 There are now 547 guitar-oriented vocal titles available, with MP3 samples provided for previewing each artist.

 Guitar Music 9 Main Page

-For almost thirteen years we've offered free classifieds and a free listing on the Home Studio Registry.
+For close to 14 years we've offered free classifieds and a free listing on the Home Studio Registry.
 Use the classifieds to sell that piece of gear that you can't find any use for, find new music or advertise yourself to potential collaborators.
 Join the Registry to meet and hook up with other Home Studio owners like yourself to discuss gear, techniques, maintenance or production.

 Home Studio Registry